Lecture Notes in Quantum Mechanics

-The function $f(z)$ with $z=x+iy$ can be regarded as describing the electric field in a two dimensional electrostatic problem.
+In order to make the discussion of analytical continuation transparent let us assume, without loss of generality, that we are interested in the following object: \beq f(z) \ = \ \langle \Psi |G(z)| \Psi \rangle \ = \ \sum_n \frac{q_n}{z-E_n} \eeq The function $f(z)$ with $z=x+iy$ can be regarded as describing the electric field in a two dimensional electrostatic problem.
 The field is created by charges that are placed along the real axis.
 As the system grows larger and larger the charges become more and more dense, and therefore in the "far field" the discrete sum $\sum_n$ can be replaced by an integral $\int \gdos(E)dE$ where $\gdos(E)$ is the smoothed density of states.
 By "far field" we mean that $\im[z]$ is much larger compared with the mean level spacing and therefore we cannot resolve the finite distance between the charges.
 In the limit of an infinite system this becomes exact for any finite (non-zero) distance from the real axis.

 In order to motivate the discussion of analytical continuation let us consider a typical problem.
 Consider a system built of two weakly coupled 1D regions.
 One is a small "box" and the other is a very large "surrounding".
 The barrier between the two regions is a large delta function.
 According to perturbation theory the zero order states of the "surrounding" are mixed with the zero order bound states of the "box".
 The mixing is strong if the energy difference of the zero order states is small.
 Thus we have mixing mainly in the vicinity of the energies $E_r$ where we formerly had bound states of the isolated "box".
 Let us assume that $\Psi$ describes the initial preparation of the particle inside the "box".
 Consequently we have large $q_n$ only for states with $E_n \approx E_r$.
 This means that we have an increased "charge density" in the vicinity of energies $E_r$.
 It is the LDOS rather than the DOS which is responsible for this increased charge density.
 Now we want to calculate $f(z)$.
 What would be the implication of the increased charge density on the calculation?